National Income Securities (NIS) were a form of ASX-listed hybrid income security. They were not ordinary shares or bank deposits.

-These two components are stapled together and cannot be traded separately.
+These two components were stapled together and could not be traded separately.

 Floating distribution rate

-NIS offer a floating distribution rate, payable quarterly in arrears.
-The distribution rate will vary every quarter at the defined market rate plus 1.25% per annum.
+NIS offered a floating distribution rate, payable quarterly in arrears.
+The distribution rate varied every quarter at the defined market rate plus 1.25% per annum.

-Under Australian tax law, the NIS distributions represent non-share dividends which are unfrankable.
+Under Australian tax law, the NIS distributions represented non-share dividends which were unfrankable.

-For Australian resident holders, the distributions received will form part of your Australian taxable income.
-Franking credits can’t be attached to the NIS distributions made.
+For Australian resident holders, the distributions received will form part of your Australian assessable income.
+Franking credits could not be attached to the NIS distributions made.
 For tax return purposes the NIS distributions should therefore be disclosed as unfranked dividends.

 For non-resident holders, the NIS distributions received generally won’t be subject to Australian tax.
-No Australian withholding tax will be deducted from your NIS distributions due to a specific withholding tax exemption applicable to certain non-share dividends.
+No Australian withholding tax was deducted from your NIS distributions due to a specific withholding tax exemption applicable to certain non-share dividends.

-Note: the above information is not financial or tax advice.
-Please consult your independent financial adviser if you are considering investing in NIS.
+Note: the above information is general in nature and is not, nor is it intended to be read as, financial or tax advice.
+Please consult your independent financial or tax adviser if you have questions regarding your investment in NIS.